*As Acetate - 3334.5iu - 126% of Daily NRV* in Feel Multivitamin™

 The research is clear: Vitamin A makes you healthier in a variety of distinct ways.
 Here are the details:

-As an antioxidant, you can’t beat vitamin A. This vitamin contains substances called carotenoids, and carotenoids are one of your body’s best defenses against the oxidation that free radicals cause.
+As an antioxidant, you can’t beat vitamin A. This vitamin contains substances called carotenoids, and carotenoids are one of your body’s best defences against the oxidation that free radicals cause.

 Since scientists have linked oxidative stress to potentially fatal conditions like heart disease, neurodegenerative diseases, and diabetes.
 Research indicates that carotenoids may boost your cardiovascular health.